-It is this last point that gives rise to the worst abuses of passive voice.
-It helps people evade responsibility, but why stop there?
+This last point that gives rise to the worst abuses of passive voice.
+It helps people evade responsibility, but why stop at one?
 People who want to deflect attention away from themselves and avoid serious questioning can always insert multiple passive constructions into a long involved sentence.
-That way, no one will be quite sure what they said, and they can obfuscate with little chance of suffering real consequences for it!
+That way, no one will be quite sure what they said.
+They can obscure their meaning with little chance of suffering real consequences for it!

 Usually, however, writers abuse passive voice more out of laziness than out of any desire to hide something.
 Scholarly writing infamously displays awkward passive constructions for no better reason than this: they are easy to write and the author did not go back and edit his or her draft for readability.

-I picked up my copy of Music In Western Civilization by Paul Henry Lang more or less at random, turned to p.
-539 completely at random, and my eyes lit first on this sentence:
+I picked up my copy of Music In Western Civilization by Paul Henry Lang and turned to p.
+539 at random.
+My eyes lit first on this sentence:

 Owing to the peculiar situation created by Lully, many of the great musical dictator’s contemporaries and successors, including perhaps the most interesting among them, will be found, until the performance of Rameau’s Hyppolite et Aricie in 1733, outside the domain of the lyric stage.

 That sentence contains two different passive constructions.
 For the majority of readers who are not well versed in music history, a composer named Lully ran the opera theater at Versailles during the reign of Louis XIV as an absolute dictator.
-Several other composers were good enough to rival him, so he simply would not allow them to produce operas.
-So it was long after Lully’s death in 1687, and even after the king’s death in 1714 before any other really good French composer became known for composing operas.
+Several other composers were good enough to rival him.
+He prohibited them from producing operas.
+So it was long after Lully’s death in 1687, and even after the king’s death in 1714, before any other really good French composer became known for composing operas.